ollantaytambo

 kuychipunku

 Plaza Mañay Rakay (Square of Petitions) is its other name.
-It is a little esplanade located over the right bank of the Patacancha River, parallel to the entrance of the archaeological site.
-Its walls conserve small openings that are believed to have been doors or entrances to the enclosure.
+It is a little esplanade over the right bank of the Patacancha River.
+It is just parallel to the entrance of the archaeological site.
+Its walls conserve small openings that scholars believe to have been doors or entrances to the enclosure.

 4. The Sun Temple